 Languages Spoken: Nearly 90 different languages are spoken by TROY students, faculty and staff.

 Tuition (Academic Year 2019/2020): Undergraduate – $325 per credit hour (in-state), $650 per credit hour (out-of-state); Graduate – $425 per credit hour (in-state), $850 per credit hour

 Faculty/Staff: Troy University employs 1,451 full-time and 1,164 part-time faculty and staff.

 Colleges: Troy University is made up of five colleges

 - College of Health and Human Services

-Alumni: Troy University has more than 167,000 alumni worldwide.
-The Troy University Alumni Association has 64 local alumni chapters in the United States and international chapters in China, Russia and Vietnam.
+Alumni: Troy University has more than 160,000 alumni worldwide.
+The Troy University Alumni Association has 65 alumni chapters, including international chapters in China, Russia and Vietnam.